Jackmeson1/ocrdlp-lab/README.md

 **This is a CRAWLER for DATASET GENERATION, not a model evaluation tool.**

 Generated datasets are ready for use in training OCR, DLP, and document classification models.
+## ⚠️ Image Rights Reminder

+When collecting images from search engines or photo sites (Google Images, Unsplash, etc.), verify that you have permission to use and redistribute each image.
+Check the licensing terms and respect copyright restrictions before sharing any dataset.